 Denishia Clark manages global health curriculum and educational initiatives for students, fellows, physician residents and career faculty.
 A public health advocate, Denishia is experienced in the improvement of health practices and systems for underserved communities.

 She joined Stanford in 2015 from the Black AIDS Institute where she served as the manager of training and capacity building programs.
 Denishia received her undergraduate degree in Kinesiology from San Diego State University, and holds a Master’s in Urban Public Health from Charles R. Drew University of Medicine and Science.
 She’s currently pursuing a Doctorate in Educational Leadership at Saint Mary’s College of California.Contact Denishia Clark

 Abroo Khan joined CIGH in 2019 as the Team Coordinator working to grow the current initiatives.
-Her primary focus will be on Stanford Refugee Research Project and the Planetary Health Alliance Conference.
-Prior to joining Stanford, she was a Budget and Financial Associate for the California State University system.
+She started her career working to improve the lives of women and children in low-resource settings with Save the Children and UNICEF/UNHCR.
 She has substantial experience in economic development projects, particularly with displaced populations in the context of registration, program evaluation, education, health access, repatriation and sustainable livelihood development.